ADD-Faun/Climbers/README.md

 ## Testing

 Widnes Climbers was built for mobile screen sizes and then tested to see how it expands to fill a window with every meaningful change.
 This was done by dragging a browser window to see the changes happen.

-It is important the navigation is always accessible on every screen size.
+It was important the navigation is always accessible on every screen size.

 The footer was found to overlap content or cover the entire page.
 This was fixed with code from developer.mozilla.org (see credits, 'Footer-credit')

-Each pages navigation is able to navigate to all pages.
+Each pages navigation is able to navigate to all pages. tested with use.

 ------